 - Calm in a fast-paced, busy environment; able to prioritize and coordinate multiple projects simultaneously

 - Able to work independently and as a part of a team

 - Flexible and a sense of humor

 This description is intended to indicate the kinds of work duties that will be required in this position.
 It is not intended to limit, or in any way modify, the rights of any supervisor to assign, direct, and contract work of staff under his/her supervision.
 The use of a particular illustration describing duties shall not be held to exclude other duties, not mentioned, that are of a similar level or difficulty.

-HRiA staff have been working remotely since March 2020 and it is anticipated that staff will not return to the office setting until summer or fall of 2021.
-This position will be a full-time remote position.
+HRiA staff have been working remotely since March 2020 and it is anticipated that staff will not return to the office setting until Fall 2021.
+This position can be a full-time remote position.
 Staff do not need to be living in the Greater Boston Area.

 How to Apply:

-HRiA offers an attractive benefits package, including medical, dental and life insurance, retirement plan, tax-deferred annuity, and generous vacation.
+Health Resources in Action offers an attractive benefits package including medical, dental and life insurance, retirement plan, tax-deferred annuity, and generous starting vacation of four weeks.